AnacondaRecipes/aggregate/README.rst

 For the few recipes that exist as folders on the aggregate repo, clone the aggregate repo, and issue PRs against it directly.

-How to build python + packages once a new version of Python arrives (on ppc)
+How to build python + packages once a new version of Python arrives
 ----------------------------------------------------------------------------

 CONDA_ADD_PIP_AS_PYTHON_DEPENDENCY=0 \